- Books, Literature, and Writing»

+Mark Twain goes back hundreds of years to describe some of the notables in his family line.
 A Burlesque Biography is a funny family history and when the reader realizes the subterfuge of the story it’s hard not to read it again.

 17. "The Story of the Bad Little Boy" by Mark Twain

 19. "The Friday Everything Changed" by Ann Hart

 A girl in a small town classroom upsets the boys by challenging a local tradition.